Home Page Menu

 How is pension increase calculated on my pension?

-The East Riding Pension Fund (ERPF) calculate pension increase on your annual pension at the end of March 2023 less any GMP amount if applicable.
-Please note that responsibility for payment of the pension increases on the GMP, is shared between the ERPF and the DWP depending on the date you reach State Pension Age (SPA).
+We calculate pension increase on your annual pension at the end of March 2025 less any GMP amount if applicable.
+Please note that responsibility for payment of the pension increases on the GMP, is shared between East Riding Pension Fund and the DWP depending on the date you reach State Pension Age (SPA).

 How are payments of the pension increases on my GMP shared?

-If your SPA is after 5 April 2016, the ERPF pay the full increase on the total GMP element with your local government pension.
-If your SPA is before 6 April 2016, the DWP pay the full increase, no matter what the percentage is, on the GMP up to 5 April 1988 with your State Pension.
-For the GMP accrued between 6 April 1988 and 5 April 1997, the ERPF pay the first 3% increase and the DWP pay any increase above 3% with your State Pension.
-This year, as inflation is 10.1%, you will receive 3% increase on the post-1988 element of the GMP paid with your local government pension, and the DWP pay the remaining 7.1% with your State Pension.
+If your SPA is after 5 April 2016 we pay the full increase on both parts of the GMP with your local Government pension.
+If your SPA is before 6 April 2016 the DWP pay the full increase, no matter what the percentage is, on the GMP up to 5 April 1988 with your State Pension.
+For the GMP accrued between 6 April 1988 and 5 April 1997, we pay the first 3% increase and the DWP pay any increase above 3% with your State Pension.
+This year, as inflation is 1.7%, you will receive the full increase on the post-1988 element of the GMP paid with your local Government pension.